Here's what you need to know...

-But, BY GOD, I got him to squat deep at the Wichita Falls Athletic Center, even at the expense of my delayed workout, because we don't squat high at WFAC.
+But, I got him to squat deep at the Wichita Falls Athletic Center, even at the expense of my delayed workout, because we don't squat high at WFAC.

 Easier Doesn't Work

 When you memorized all your multiplication tables, arithmetic was a lot easier, wasn't it?
-When you diagrammed all your sentences, the next semester's writing assignments were easier, right?
 When you actually did all your homework, the test was easier.
 That type of easier does work.

 Deep squats done with a weight that's a little heavier each time you train affect your body in a way that no other exercise can.
 And believe me when I say that "other methods" have been tried.
 They just don't work.
 And it's not that they don't work as well, they don't work at all.

 You can quarter-squat or half-squat as much weight as you can load on the bar and growth will not occur at the same rate it does when you finally stop being a pussy and get below parallel with every rep, with a constantly increasing load on your back.

 We know that the accumulating effects of the increasing load cause the accumulation of adaptations to those heavier loads.
 We speculate that loading the whole body causes a systemic hormonal response, and that deadlifts don't because of the shorter range of motion and the lack of a stretch reflex at the hardest mechanical position.

 But the truth is we don't know exactly why it's the squat and only the squat that produces this effect, and we're not likely to find out anytime soon because the exercise "science" community thinks you can do a squat study with a Smith machine.
 Really.
 Look it up.